casebeer/Si5351mcu/README.md

 // lib instantiation as "Si"
 Si5351mcu Si;

+void setup() {
+    // 25 MHz xtal, 1.0 GHz max VCO frequency
+    Si.init(25000000L, 1000000000L)

     // now you can generate frequencies from ~10 kHz up to 250 MHz.

     (... more of your code here ...)

+}

 ```

+This can also be used to underclock the VCO to allow lower frequency output and greater phase shifts at low freqencies
+(since the max phase shift is 127 quarter cycles of the VCO).

 ## Click noise free ##